gtiwari333/spring-boot-web-application-sample/README.md

   - Make sure docker is started and running
   - Run `$ sudo chmod 666 /var/run/docker.sock` if you get error like this "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 (Details: [13] Permission denied)"

+# How to Run

+## With docker - run all apps with dependencies (eg mysql, email server, keycloak etc):

-## Build and create docker image
+### Build and create docker image

 `sh build-docker-images.sh`

-## Run all apps and dependencies using docker-compose
+### Run all apps and dependencies using docker-compose

-- Run ```docker compose -f docker/docker-compose.yml up``` at root to run all apps and dependencies and open localhost:8081 to access main app
+- Run ```docker compose -f docker/docker-compose.yml up``` at root to run all apps and dependencies and open http://localhost:8081 to access main app

-## How to Run apps individually
+## How to Run apps individually without docker

 It contains following applications: